kvz/airbud/README.md

 ## Options

-Here are all of Airbud's options and their default values
+Here are all of Airbud's options and their default values.

 ```coffeescript
 # The URL to fetch